preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 .. image:: page-rollup-settings-social-new3.png

 Use these settings to decide the time period calculated for any of these options.
 If you don't select anything, it means "No limit".
-You can select one week, two weeks or one month instead.
+You can select one week or one month instead.

 Metric
 *******